 The construction of the proposed Station 55 is funded through General fund and Local Option Levy approved by District voters in 2014 to upgrade and improve the safety and operations of TVF&R's fire stations.
 TVF&R identified the need for a station in this location to ensure quick response times in the future as development continues in the West Linn area.
 Due to the topography and road network of West Linn, locating the station at its proposed location at the top of the hill offered the best coverage and fastest response times.
-The National Fire Protection Association (NFPA) establishes a national standard which specifies requirements for effective and efficient organization and deployment of fire suppression operations, emergency medical operations, and special operations, Emergency Medical Operations, and Special Operations to the Public by Career Fire Departments).1 The response performance objective for the first arriving unit at an emergency medical incident is a travel time of 4 minutes.
+The National Fire Protection Association (NFPA) establishes a national standard which specifies requirements for effective and efficient organization and deployment of fire suppression operations, emergency medical operations, and special operations to the public (NFPA 1710: Standard for the Organization and Deployment of Fire Suppression Operations, Emergency Medical Operations, and Special Operations to the Public by Career Fire Departments).
+The response performance objective for the first arriving unit at an emergency medical incident is a travel time of 4 minutes.
 Figure 1 shows this travel time modeling based upon the distribution of existing stations compared to the travel time modeling with Station 55 added to the system.
 The addition of Station 55 will significantly reduce emergency response travel times for a large area of West Linn.